 Shopify vs. Amazon: An In-Depth ComparisonJune in Blog

-Shopify and Amazon are two of the biggest names in ecommerce, and we understand why you’ve narrowed your search to these giants.
+Shopify and Amazon are two of the biggest names in e-commerce.
+And if you’re looking for the best platform to use, we understand why you’ve narrowed your search to these giants.

 - An Overview of Amazon and Shopify